 The artist died in 1944.

-At her request, her family held her work privately for decades; and have subsequently protected it from entry into the art market.
+At her request, her family held her work privately for decades; and have subsequently protected it from the art market.

-The artist left them to a member of her family, along with a large trove of notes, among which a very long spiritual treatise.
+The artist left her work to a member of her family, along with a large trove of notes, among which a very long spiritual treatise.

 Hilma af Klint asked that the paintings not be exhibited until 20 years after her death because she was apprehensive that they might be misunderstood.